jundalisay/superb/content/en/material/age-universe.md

 {{< img src="/photos/russia.jpg" alt="Russian Invasion" cap="Superphysics explains universal principles.
 We show examples of how principles in one science is connected, and manifests, in another.
 In this case, the materialist principles manifest both in physics and politics/economics" >}}

 Scientifically, the dominance of matter is why research requires material evidence and material reproducability.
 This then incrementally increases the cost of research as time passes.
-A research project in the 17th century is far cheaper than one done today and is why there were so much more innovations in the past.
+A research project in the 17th century is far cheaper than one done today and is why there were far more innovations in the past.
 It also leads to the current increase in slowness in research output, especially in physics and chemistry.

 <!-- In cosmology, the materialist mindset leads to the flawed Big Bang Theory.  -->